EMaxturn/gorilla/vision/README.md

 Run the following command from the root of the repo:
 `python3 vision/scripts/run_all_inference.py vision/dataset/dataset_v1.json`

+You will find the result in the latest entry inside of `vision/scripts/inference_outputs`

 ## Running evaluation on an iteration of inference

 Run the following command from the root of the repo.
 Replace XXX with the iteration you want to evaluate: